Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Riemannian Metric and Levi-Civita Connection

 considerably simplifying the computation of smooth vector fields.

-\begin{remark} While the logic in Milnor \cite{milnor1976curvatures} does take the assumption of left-invariance, the skew-symmetric property and equalities derived in Milnor are all that is required to derive similar parallel results. \end{remark}
+\begin{remark} While the logic in Milnor \cite{milnor1976curvatures} does take the assumption of left-invariance, the skew-symmetric property and equalities derived in Milnor are all that is required to derive analogous results. \end{remark}

 From here we may define the \define{sectional curvature},

 where $X,Y \in T_{U(p)}U(M)$ are linearly independent with respect to the metric $g(\cdot, \cdot)$.
 The terms in the denominator normalize the calculation.
 The function $\kappa(X,Y)$ measures how a two-dimensional surface, or section, inside the tangent space curves.
 When $X$ and $Y$ are orthonormal we may simplify the computation of the sectional curvature to